antonio-fazari/roundzero/api/API.md

 Array of round objects

-# /v1/users/:id/drink-preferences/
+# /v1/users/:id/order-preferences/

 ## GET

-List all drink preferences for users.
+List all of the user's order preferences

 ### Parameters